Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$

-In \secref{examples} we prove that some classes of symplectic resolutions are resolutions with conical slices.
-For this we need to do some additional work.
+In \secref{examples} we prove that some symplectic resolutions are resolutions with conical slices.
 The existence of formal slices for symplectic resolutions was proved by Kaledin in \cite{Kal2}.
-However the existence of a contracting $\Gm$-action on the slice is still a conjecture (Conjecture 1.8 in \cite{Kal1}) and we need \'etale slices anyways.
-For quiver varieties in Crawley-Boevey's paper \cite{CrB1} it is proven that at any point the base $N_Q(\lambda,\a)$ looks \'etale locally like the central point of $N_{Q'}(0,\a')$ which has a natural contracting $\Gm$-action.
-It is remarkable that Crawley-Boevey's result suits perfectly well to the framework of our definition of resolution with conical slices: he does not prove the existence of a slice, but provides an \'etale equivalence with some other variety which has a contracting $\Gm$-action.
-Given a quiver $Q$ with set of vertices $I$, dimension vector $\a\in \mb N^I$ and a vector $\lambda\in \mb K^I$, variety $N_Q(\lambda,\a)$ is defined as the Hamiltonian reduction of the space of representations of the double quiver $\ol Q$ with dimension vector $\a$ and with the level of the moment map equal to $\lambda$.
+However the existence of a contracting $\Gm$-action on the slice is still a conjecture (Conjecture 1.8 in \cite{Kal1}) and here we would need \'etale slices anyways.
+For quiver varieties $N_Q(\lambda,\a)$ in \cite{CrB1} Crawley-Boevey showed that at any point the base $N_Q(\lambda,\a)$ looks \'etale locally like the central point of $N_{Q'}(0,\a')$ which then has a natural contracting $\Gm$-action.
+It is remarkable that Crawley-Boevey's result fits perfectly into the framework of resolutions with conical slices: he does not prove the existence of a slice, but provides an \'etale equivalence with some other variety which has a contracting $\Gm$-action.
+Given a quiver $Q$ with the set of vertices $I$, the dimension vector $\a\in \mb N^I$ and a vector $\lambda\in \mb K^I$, affine variety $N_Q(\lambda,\a)$ is defined as the Hamiltonian reduction of the space of representations of the double quiver $\ol Q$ with dimension vector $\a$ and with the level of the moment map equal to $\lambda$.
 Geometric invariant theory provides a projective map $\pi_\lambda^\theta:N_Q(\lambda,\a)^\theta\ra N_Q(\lambda,\a)$ from the GIT quotient $N_Q(\lambda,\a)^\theta$.
-The sufficient conditions for the map $\pi_\lambda^\theta$ to be a resolution of singularities were given also by Crawley-Boevey and we summarise them in \propref{Marsden-Weinstein is a resolution}.
-Unfortunately \'etale equivalence in Crawley-Boevey's paper is proved only for bases of resolutions and not for resolutions themselves.
-We do some additional work to extend the equivalence on this level (see \propref{localcentral}).
-Since for $\lambda=0$ the resolution $\pi_0^\theta:N_Q(0,\a)^\theta\ra N_Q(0,\a)$ is conical, we obtain \thmref{quiver rep conic slices}, which says that the resolution $\pi_0^\theta$ is a resolution with conical slices.
-Returning to \thmref{maintheorem} we get that for a general reduction to characteristic $p$ of the resolution $\pi_0^\theta:N_Q(0,\a)^\theta\ra N_Q(0,\a)$ all the classes $[\D_{N_Q(0,\a)^\theta,\a}]$ descend to $N_Q(0,\a)$.
-In particular following \secref{qv} this is true for Nakajima quiver varieties and this answers the question raised in \cite{BL}, which motivated this paper.
+The sufficient conditions for the map $\pi_\lambda^\theta$ to be a resolution of singularities were given by Crawley-Boevey as well and we summarise them in \propref{Marsden-Weinstein is a resolution}.
+Unfortunately, \'etale equivalence in \cite{CrB1} is proved only for the bases of resolutions and not for the resolutions themselves.
+We do some work to extend the equivalence to this level (see \propref{localcentral}).
+Since for $\lambda=0$ the resolution $\pi_0^\theta:N_Q(0,\a)^\theta\ra N_Q(0,\a)$ is conical, we get that the resolution $\pi_0^\theta$ is a resolution with conical slices (\thmref{quiver rep conic slices}).
+From \thmref{maintheorem} we then get that for a general reduction to characteristic $p$ all classes $[\D_{N_Q(0,\a)^\theta,\a}]$ descend to $N_Q(0,\a)$.
+In particular, following \secref{qv} this is true for Nakajima quiver varieties, so this answers the question raised in \cite{BL}, which originally motivated this paper.